Revolutions of 1848 in the Austrian Empire

 The revolutions of 1848 in the Austrian Empire took place from March 1848 to November 1849.
-Much of the revolutionary activity had a nationalist character: the Austrian Empire, ruled from Vienna, included ethnic Germans, Hungarians, Poles, Bohemians (Czechs), Ruthenians (Ukrainians), Slovenes, Slovaks, Romanians, Croats, Italians, and Serbs; all of whom attempted in the course of the revolution to either achieve autonomy, independence, or even hegemony over other nationalities.
+Much of the revolutionary activity had a nationalist character: the Austrian Empire, ruled from Vienna, included ethnic Germans, Hungarians, Poles, Bohemians (Czechs), Ruthenians (Ukrainians), Slovenes, Slovaks, Romanians, Croats, Italians, and Serbs, all of whom attempted in the course of the revolution to achieve one of autonomy, independence, or hegemony over other nationalities.
 The nationalist picture was further complicated by the simultaneous events in the German states, which moved toward greater German national unity.

 Besides these nationalists, liberal and socialist currents resisted the Empire's longstanding conservatism.

 Background

 The events of 1848 were the product of mounting social and political tensions after the Congress of Vienna of 1815.
 During the "pre-March" period, the already conservative Austrian Empire moved further away from ideas of the Age of Enlightenment, restricted freedom of the press, limited many university activities, and banned fraternities.